 (Brazing without performing nitrogen replacement or releasing nitrogen into the piping will create large quantities of oxidized film on the inside of the pipes, adversely affecting valves and compressors in the refrigerating system and preventing normal operation.)

-- 1. Refrigerant pipe
+- (Refer to figure 15) 1.
+Refrigerant pipe

-- 2. Location to be brazed
+- Location to be brazed

 - 3. Regulator

 - 4. Nitrogen

 - 5. Manual valve

 - 6. Taping

 6-5 Connecting the refrigerant piping